Written by Carter McNamara, MBA, PhD, Authenticity Consulting, LLC. Copyright; Authenticity

 - Free Basic Guide to Leadership and Supervision

-Most of us are so conditioned from many years in schooling that we think of learning and development as coming from a program in which our participation is graded by experts in a certain topic.
+Most of us are so conditioned from many years of schooling that we think of learning and development as coming from a program in which our participation is graded by experts in a certain topic.
 As a result, many of us still miss numerous opportunities for our own learning and development.
-Perhaps one of the reasons is that we do not know what learning and development really is.
+Perhaps one of the reasons is that we do not know what learning and development really are.
 So before undertaking a supervisor development program, we should be sure that we know what we are talking about.